tsurma-dev/transcendence/README.md

 ### 🎮 Gameplay & Experience
 *   **Server-Side Pong:** Game logic (physics, scoring, ball movement) is calculated on the server to prevent cheating and ensure consistency.
 *   **3D Graphics:** Powered by **Babylon.js**, offering a visually engaging experience while maintaining the essence of the original 1972 game.
+*   **Immersive Audio:** Background music and sound effects included to set the atmosphere.
 *   **Game Modes:**
     *   **Classic 1v1:** Local or Remote multiplayer.
     *   **AI Opponent:** An intelligent AI that simulates human behavior and reaction times (no A* algorithms).